gcsescience.com 48 gcsescience.com

 2C3H7CO2H(aq) + ZnCO3(s) arrow (C3H7CO2)2Zn(aq) + CO2(g) + H2O(l)

-3. Reaction with metals.
+3. The reaction of carboxylic acids with metals.

-magnesium + ethanoic acid arrow magnesium ethanoate + hydrogen.
+magnesiumethanoic acid arrow magnesium ethanoate + hydrogen.

 Mg(s) + 2CH3CO2H(aq) arrow (CH3CO2)2Mg(aq) + H2(g)